Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

 The key to implementing a mobile moments’ campaign isn’t in “revolutionary ideas” or “incredible copy”.
 Those things have their merits, but to woo the consumer of tomorrow (and today), you simply need to provide what they really want (hence customer experience).

 Whether that’s a simple notification when your product is hot and fresh, or to create a messaging function within your current app, it has to keep users coming back (hence mobile moments).
 The more of their moments you have, the more brand loyalty it creates.
-Sadly, you won’t get either with a poorly development program.
+Sadly, you won’t get either with a poorly developed app.

 Unless the product functions well and promotes engagement, yours will likely share the fate of most applications (deletion).